These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to document residual conditions separately when in remission

-Why: Under DC 7709, veterans in complete remission with no recurrence are rated on residuals under appropriate diagnostic codes.
+Under DC 7709, veterans in complete remission with no recurrence are rated on residuals under appropriate diagnostic codes.
 Many veterans leave the exam without discussing residuals - such as peripheral neuropathy, cardiac effects, pulmonary fibrosis, or hypothyroidism - which results in a 0% rating for Hodgkin's disease with no compensation for lasting treatment-related damage.

-Do this instead: Before the exam, prepare a comprehensive list of every condition you attribute to your Hodgkin's disease or its treatment.
+Instead: Before the exam, prepare a comprehensive list of every condition you attribute to your Hodgkin's disease or its treatment.
 Bring documentation from specialists (cardiologist, pulmonologist, endocrinologist, neurologist) evaluating treatment-related complications.
 Request that each residual condition be separately noted on the DBQ.

 Impact: Post-remission rating on residuals